SNmcdarby1/xascapade-safari-guides-travel/README.md

 -------------

 A Leisure travel website platform that offers safari tour guides services for safari holidays in Kenya.
+The design is inspired by the (bootstrap4 starter template)[Start Bootstrap - Heroic Features (https://startbootstrap.com/template/heroic-features)]

 ### Table of Content